danielsaidi/Sheeeeeeeeet/README.md

 ### Present the menu directly

-You can also skip the sheet creation and just call these menu functions instead:
+You can also skip creating the sheet and just call these `Menu` functions:

 ```swift
 let sheet = menu.presentAsCustomActionSheet(in: vc, from: view, completion: ...)   // or
 let sheet = menu.presentAsCustomActionSheet(in: vc, from: barButtonItem, completion: ...)
 ```

-This is a lot easier, but if you create your own action sheet types that use another completion, you must create new completions as well.
-Check out the demo app for an example on how its `FoodActionSheet` uses another completion.
+If you create your own action sheet subclass that use another completion signature, you must create new completions as well.
+Check out the demo app; its `FoodActionSheet` uses another completion.

 ## <a name="item-types"></a>Item Types